In the beginning…

 The Garden of Concord, a community garden, was first planted in Eli Whitney, NC in May 2009 and has remained dedicated to serving its community as it is itself worked and shared by the community.
 No experience is necessary and all ages are welcome.
 All tools, seeds, plants, and instructions are provided.
 We learn and grow together.

 The garden is a collective (not individual plots) community garden with over 50 varieties of seasonal produce planted in 100+ wide raised beds (1/2 acre of growing space) along with theme gardens, blueberry bushes, grapevines, strawberries, herbs, cut flowers, and so much more.
-We also have a shaded picnic area, children’s play area, a passive solar greenhouse, a brick pizza oven, “how to” workshops, a junior gardener’s program called “Kidz Thyme”, and many celebrations.
+We also have a shaded picnic area, children’s play area, a passive solar greenhouse, a brick pizza oven and host many celebrations.

-Operating under the basic principles of sustainable agriculture, our crops are grown without fertilizers or chemicals, relying instead on cover-cropping and the compost donated and what we make ourselves.
+Operating under the basic principles of sustainable agriculture, our crops are grown without fertilizers or chemicals, relying instead on cover-cropping and composting.
 We welcome the good bugs and pick off the bad guys (the kids love hunting for them!).
 All tasks, tilling, weeding, planting, etc. are done manually as we respect and commit to being good stewards of God’s creation.

-For those that cannot commit to work in the garden but want to support our growing efforts, we are thankful for any and all donations which enable us to further our mission by providing needed membership assistance, helping pay for seeds, supplies and tools, as well as helping us donate 10 Box of Blessings to local families in need.
-To learn more about being a supporter, click here.
+Come garden with us during our community workday every Saturday morning (8:30-??)!
+For those that cannot commit to work in the garden but want to support our growing efforts, we are thankful for any and all donations which enable us to further our mission by providing needed membership assistance, helping pay for seeds, supplies and tools.

 Many hands make light work!
 Come grow with us…it WILL be good!